Spelman College: Founding

-In 1882 the two women returned to Massachusetts to bid for more money and were introduced to wealthy Northern Baptist businessman John D. Rockefeller at a church conference in Ohio.
+In 1882 the two women returned to Massachusetts to bid for more money and were introduced to businessman John D. Rockefeller who was an industrialist and a Northern Baptist at a church conference in Cleveland, Ohio.
 Rockefeller was impressed by Packard's vision.
 In April 1884, Rockefeller visited the school.
-By this time, the seminary had 600 students and 16 faculty members.
-It was surviving on generous donations by the black community in Atlanta, the efforts of volunteer teachers, and gifts of supplies; many Atlanta black churches, philanthropists, and black community groups raised and donated money to settle the debt on the property that had been acquired.
+At the time the seminary had 600 students and 16 faculty members.
+The school's existence was enabled by donations from the Black community in Atlanta and the efforts of volunteer teachers.

 Rockefeller was so impressed that he settled the debt on the property.
-Rockefeller's wife, Laura Spelman Rockefeller; her sister, Lucy Spelman; and their parents, Harvey Buel and Lucy Henry Spelman, were also supportive of the school.
+His wife, Laura Spelman Rockefeller; her sister, Lucy Spelman; and their parents, Harvey Buel and Lucy Henry Spelman also supported the school.
 The Spelmans were longtime activists in the abolitionist movement.
-In 1884 the name of the school was changed to the Spelman Seminary in honor of Laura Spelman and her parents.
-Rockefeller also donated the funds for what is currently the oldest building on campus, Rockefeller Hall, which was constructed in 1886.
+In 1884 the name of the school was changed to the Spelman Seminary in honor of Laura Spelman Rockefeller and her parents.
+Rockefeller donated the funds for the oldest building on campus, Rockefeller Hall, which was built in 1886.

-Packard was appointed as Spelman's first president in 1888, after the charter for the seminary was granted.
-Packard died in 1891, and Giles assumed the presidency until her death in 1909.
+Packard was appointed Spelman's first president in 1888, after the charter for the seminary was granted.
+She died in 1891, and Giles was the president until her own death in 1909.
+A diploma granting institution in its early years, Spelman awarded its first college degrees in 1901.

 Growth

-The years 1910 to 1953 saw great growth and transition for the seminary.
-Upon Giles' death, Lucy Hale Tapley became president.
-Although the college was a stride in and of itself, at the time, neither the founders nor the current administration had interest in challenging the status quo of young women as primarily responsible for the family and the home.
-Tapley declared: "Any course of study which fails to cultivate a taste and fitness for practical and efficient work in some part of the field of the world's needs is unpopular at Spelman and finds no place in our curriculum."
-The nursing curriculum was strengthened; a teachers' dormitory and a home economics building were constructed, and Tapley Hall, the science building, was completed in 1925.
-The Granddaughters' Club, a club for students whose mothers and aunts had attended Spelman was also created, and this club is still in existence today.
+From 1910 to 1953 the seminary had a substantial amount of growth and transition.
+After Giles' death, Lucy Hale Tapley became president.
+Although the college was somewhat progressive, neither the founders nor the current administration were interested in challenging the status quo of young women as being primarily responsible for the family and the home.
+Tapley said, "Any course of study which fails to cultivate a taste and fitness for practical and efficient work in some part of the field of the world's needs is unpopular at Spelman and finds no place in our curriculum."
+The nursing curriculum was strengthened, a teachers' dormitory and a home economics building were constructed; and Tapley Hall, the science building, was completed in 1925.
+The Granddaughters' Club, a club for students whose mothers and aunts had attended Spelman was created and the club is still in existence today.

 In September 1924, Spelman Baptist Seminary officially became Spelman College.
-Florence Matilda Read assumed the presidency in 1927.
-Shortly thereafter, Spelman entered into an "agreement of affiliation" with nearby Morehouse College and Atlanta University by chartering the Atlanta University Center in 1929.
-Atlanta University was to provide graduate education for students, whereas Morehouse and Spelman were responsible for the undergraduate education.
-At a time during which black students were often denied access to graduate studies at predominantly white southern research universities, access to Atlanta University allowed the undergraduate students at Morehouse and Spelman immediate access to graduate training.
+Florence Matilda Read became the president in 1927.
+Soon afterwards, Spelman entered into an "agreement of affiliation" with nearby Morehouse College and Atlanta University by chartering the Atlanta University Center in 1929.
+Atlanta University would provide graduate education for students; Morehouse and Spelman were responsible for undergraduate education.
+At a time during which Black students were often denied access to graduate studies at predominantly white southern research universities, access to Atlanta University allowed the undergraduate students at Morehouse and Spelman immediate access to graduate courses.